Skip navigation

 Search

-Green Partners grants
+Green Partners program

 Engage, educate, act and collaborate for the environment

-Through the Green Partners grant program, Hennepin County supports organizations doing projects that help residents take action to prevent waste, separate organic waste and recycle, reduce household hazardous waste, combat climate change, care for trees, protect birds, bats, and pollinators, and improve air and water quality.
+Through the Green Partners program, Hennepin County contracts with organizations to help the county educate, engage, and motivate residents to become environmental stewards and make positive behavior changes, such as taking action to prevent waste, separate organic waste and recycle, reduce household hazardous waste, care for trees, protect birds, bats, and pollinators, and improve water quality.
+Hennepin County relies on our partner’s expertise to design and propose program details that will best achieve program goals.

-• Sign up for our Environmental education news monthly update email.
+Sign up for our Environmental education news monthly update email

-• View the most recent Environmental education news email.
+View the most recent Environmental education news email

 GreenPartners@hennepin.us

-Phone: 612-348-3777
+Phone: 612-596-6856

 Open all

-Green Partners grant information
+Green Partners information

-Hennepin County awards three types of Green Partners grants.
+Hennepin County has three Green Partners programs.

 Levels of funding

-• If you have received an environmental education grant before, you can apply for up to $25,000 for a one-year project or, if you meet the criteria, up to $50,000 for a two-year project.
+• If you have never received a Green Partners award before, you can apply for up to $12,000 for a one-year project.

-• If you have never received an environmental education grant before, you can apply for up to $12,000 for a one-year project.
+• If you have received a Green Partners award before, you can apply for up to $25,000 for a one-year project or, if you meet the criteria, up to $50,000 for a two-year project.

 Eligible organizations